 Whether you’re repairing or replacing your unit, it’s worth noting that you can dramatically reduce your out-of-pocket expenses if your septic tank is under warranty.
 While some new septic tanks come with warranties from the manufacturer, a home warranty can cover older units as well.
 You’ll pay for the coverage, but should something happen with your septic tank, you may only have to pay a relatively small service fee before your warranty company covers the rest.

-How much does it cost to install a septic system?
+How much does it cost to install a septic tank?

 Installation costs generally make up 50% to 70% of what you’ll pay to replace your septic tank.
 That’s why it’s so important to shop around for quotes first to make sure you’re getting a good deal.

 Here’s a breakdown of what your labor costs pay for:

 - Perc test: A perc test evaluates how well your soil absorbs and filters water.
 It requires the technician to dig a 2- to 3-foot hole, pour water in it and see how fast it dissipates.
 A perc test will run you around $750 to $1,850.

 - Building permits: The cost of building permits vary depending on your municipality.
 They typically run between $400 and $2,250, but you may pay more if you install an alternative septic system or you’re in an expensive area.